 - You are not getting prenatal care

-- You cannot manage common pregnancy complaints without medication
+- You cannot manage common pregnancy complaints without medicines

 - You might have been exposed to a sexually transmitted infection, chemicals, radiation, or unusual pollutants

-Call your health care provider immediately if you are pregnant and you:
+Call your provider immediately if you are pregnant and you:

 - Have a fever, chills, or painful urination